cdedc/xcomfort/README.md

 Thus Mifis code in the end didn't work for me, but provided a sound basis for how to open the usb device.
 This code is included nearly "as is" and I just added debugging facilities to it.

-The programmatic interface to the USBGW was reworked completely.
+## The programmatic interface to the USBGW was reworked completely.
 The xcomfort.c "library" now contains

-1 the code toopen and close the USB device
+A) the code toopen and close the USB device

 B) the code tosend and receive raw USB gateway radio packets (lxc_out and lxc_in)